7 Eccentric Landmine Methods For Strength & Size

 Unfortunately it’s not always easy to apply additional eccentric overload to basic movements particularly in a safe, efficient, and practical manner.
 It’s for this reason I’ve developed numerous eccentric accentuated training protocols over the years and written many articles about these including BANA 2:1 method, PREP method, partner eccentric manual tension method, eccentric potentiation pivot press, table top squeeze press, supramaximal negatives, KBox method, eccentric accentuated push press, eccentric overload pushups, compound isolation drills, biomechanical drop reps and more.
 See article links for more on each.

-With that said, over the last year I’ve been experimenting with a number of ways to apply eccentric overload to landmine exercises.
+With that said, over the last year I’ve been experimenting with a number of ways to apply eccentric overload to landmine exercises (read more about landmine exercises here).
 The outcome has been very successful and rewarding to say the least as I’ve found multiple ways to safely and effectively combine the two modalities.
 Here are 7 of my favorite eccentric overload landmine protocols highlighted in over 20 exercises and movements.

 Eccentric Accentuated 2:1 BANA Landmine Exercises